• Skip to primary navigation

 Is baking powder the ultimate secret ingredient for Crispy Chicken Wings?

-While both baking powder and flour help makes fantastic crispy chicken wings, there are pros and cons to using either ingredient.
+While both baking powder and flour help make fantastic, crispy chicken wings, there are pros and cons to using either ingredient.

 Pros and cons of using baking powder